 About Macular Degeneration

 Age-related macular degeneration (ARMD or AMD) is the deterioration of the central part of the retina called the macula, which is responsible for crisp, healthy vision.
 In addition to the decrease in the sharpness of the central vision, AMD can also cause distorted sight, making straight lines appear wavy or curved.
 There are two types of macular degeneration: dry and wet.
 AMD is the number one cause of vision impairment and blindness in individuals over the age of 65.
 Although AMD affects one's central vision, patients generally have sufficient peripheral sight to be able to perform everyday tasks.
 Unfortunately, there isn't a cure for either type of AMD, but thanks to modern medicine, there are several treatments that are available to improve and manage wet AMD.
-Call Stone Oak Ophthalmology Center in San Antonio, TX to set up an appointment with one of our board-certified ophthalmologists, Dr. Allison Young and Dr. Teresa Whitney.
+Call Stone Oak Ophthalmology Center in San Antonio, TX to set up an appointment with one of our board-certified ophthalmologists, Dr. Allison Young and Dr. Jana Waters.